 Which of these meats have you tried?
 Which ones would you like to?

-Strange And Often Tasty Exotic Meats
+Strange And Often Tasty Types Of Exotic Meat (With Pictures)

 If you can get past the idea of eating an alligator, then the meat itself is surprisingly good.
 It’s also much more popular than you might expect, particularly in southern states.